John-Titor/os9-m68k-ports/README.md

     $ chx /dd/CMDS
     $ del osk_cmds.zip

+Prepare to upload the SYS files:

+    $ chd ..
+    $ makdir SYS
+    $ chd SYS
+    $ kermit -ri

+and send `dist/archives/osk_sys.zip`.
+This will take about a minute.
+When the upload completes, unpack the archive.
+Note the use of the `-a` option to convert text file line endings to OS-9 format:

+    $ unzip -a osk_sys.zip
+    ...
+    $ del osk_sys.zip

-Next, if you are following the boot-from-disk instructions, prepare to upload the bootfile:
+If you are following the boot-from-disk flow, prepare to upload the bootfile:

     $ chd /c0_fmt
     $ kermit -ri